loekvangool/elastic-flights/README.md

 # Elastic Stack demo for airline data
 US Domestic Flights ETL flow with weather, geo, delays, airlines for the country's top 5 airports.
-Uses Logstash, Elasticsearch &amp; Kibana.
+Uses Logstash, Elasticsearch &amp; Kibana (with optionally the Kibana plugin Timelion).

 As added bonus, there is a separate data set with 2014 TSA claims data.
 ## Running the demo